 Let’s speak about other things that can be done to stop the pesky germs spreading throughout our countries offices.
 Sure, some things are inevitably dirty and it’s hard to be avoided, but we can always try to improve things.

-Handles are a shocking spreader of germs for a company.
-Handles are touched all day every day.
+Handles are a shocking spreader of germs for a company – they’re touched all day every day.
 The problem is, if one dirty person touches the handle, every subsequent touch of the handle will result in dirty hands too!
 Think any kind of handle… Door handles, cupboards, the kettle, anything that has to be repeatedly touched.
 Also, taps are a problem too.
 People touch them before cleaning their hands… Just because a tap is designed to eliminate germs, it doesn’t mean they don’t help to spread them too.

 Believe it or not, switches are terrible for spreading germs.
 Cleaners should be mindful of switches like they are handles.